 - 1. Meet the admissions criteria of a University approved study abroad program.
-University approved programs include those programs on the UVM Recommended Study Abroad Programs List and those approved through a petition process. - 2.
+University approved programs include those programs on the UVM Recommended List. - 2.
 Have a minimum cumulative GPA of 2.5, or between 2.0 and 2.5 with a minimum GPA of 2.5 for each of the last two semesters prior to studying abroad.

 Students with a GPA above 2.0 who do not qualify under point two above may petition their academic dean for permission to study abroad.
-Students seeking such permission should contact one of the study abroad advisors in the Office of International Educational Services for assistance.
+Students seeking such permission should request an Academic Eligibility Form from the Office of International Educational Services to be signed by their academic dean.